What do you know about Sicilian?

 Spanish: Yo hice (Spanish passato remoto/ preterito indefinido)

-Sicilian comes from Latin and has Greek, Arabic, French, Catalan, Spanish, and also German influences.
+Sicilian stems from Latin and has Greek, Arabic, French, Catalan, Spanish, and German influences.

 Let’s see an example of how Sicilian is different than Italian

 English: where do you work?

 - Unni means “dove/where” and can be associated with the French “où“ meaning where.

 - Travagghiari is the verb meaning to work and shares the same root with the Spanish (trabajar), the French (travailler), the Portuguese (trabalhar).

 Examples of other influences